 Lindsay has a salary of $72,000/year from Pinch of Yum (it’s the same amount for me but my salary comes from Food Blogger Pro).

-This helps us to budget our personal spending and keeps us accountable to not use surplus business income for excessive personal spending.
+This helps us to budget our personal spending and keeps us accountable to not use the surplus business income for excessive personal spending.

 The surplus business income goes into three buckets – save, spend, and taxes.

 Save – As expenses grow for the business so does the amount of savings we want to have in the bank.
 These savings go into the business emergency/savings fund.
 We aim to have 9–12 months of projected expenses set aside.

 Spend – This is listed as “Expenses” in the report totals shown above.
 We’re also working on another project that isn’t directly related to POY (hence the reason for not being listed as an expense in these reports).
 We’re using some of the profit from POY to fund this new project.
 Stay tuned for more info on that!